mehulagg/gitlab/doc/ci/runners/build_cloud/macos_build_cloud.md

 ## Quickstart

-To start using the runners for macOS:
+To start using the service you need to submit an access request.
+Once your access request has been granted and your build environment configured, you will need to configure your .gitlab-ci.yml pipeline file as follows:

 1. Add a `.gitlab-ci.yml` file to your project repository.
 1. Commit a change to your repository.